 “No one truly knows what they will do in a certain situation until they are actually in it.
 It’s very easy to judge someone else’s actions by what you assume your own would be, if you were in their shoes.
 But we only know what we THINK we would do, not what we WOULD do.”
 Ashly Lorenzana

-I discover that I can forgive myself for the times I don’t have answers or responses for problems.
-I can’t always make someone feel better or find solution.
-I lost my ability to know what should be done but I think I have grown up.
+I discover that I can forgive myself for the times I don’t have answers or responses to problems.
+I can’t always make someone feel better or find a solution.
+I lost my ability to know what should be done, but I think I have grown up.

 At times we believe we know what someone should say or do to make things better.
 We have faith that our answers are the remedy.
 We never consider why we might be wrong.
 We are sure we have all the answers.
-Have you ever considered your truth was false along with your perspective?
-When two people are fighting they are both wrong because they only see their own side.
+Have you ever considered your truth was false, along with your perspective?
+When two people are fighting, they are both wrong because they only see their side.
 The truth is found when both parties accept the fault without the percentages.

 We believe we were less guilty and deserve less blame.

-We believe the problems were started by the other person.
+We believe experience.
 That is human nature.
 Do we place too much emphasis on appearing perfect?
 Can we show weakness?
-If we allowed weakness perhaps there would be less lies and secrets.
-We praise only winners yet it is harder to admit defeat than state winning.
-Do we think our ideas are correct? find out in time that we don’t have all the answers all of the time.
+If we allowed weakness, perhaps there would be fewer lies and secrets.
+We praise only winners, yet it is harder to admit defeat than state winning.
+Do we think our ideas are correct?
+Find out in time that we don’t have all the answers all of the time.
 We discover how much information is required before we can conclude anything.

 It is a human desire to support another with advice.

-It is human nature to judge another’s choices when they disagrees with our own.
+It is human nature to judge another’s choices when they disagree with our own.
 Each person picks for themselves.
 Our answers are personal.
 Past events are recalled with our perception of the past.
 It doesn’t make us right or wrong.
-We use our own lens to discern truth.
-Guilt is unnecessary, The past is over.
+We use our own lens to discern the truth.
+Guilt is unnecessary; The past is over.
 The past shouldn’t dominate the present.
 We chose past answers based on an array of mental physical and emotional health and needs.
 Perhaps someone else would choose differently.
-We can only walk in our own shoes and learn from our own mistakes.
+We can only walk in our shoes and learn from our own mistakes.

 The best we can do is never deliberately hurt another individual.
 We can live our own lives and try to move forward each time we learn a lesson.
 The lessons can be harsh and hurtful.
-Instead of blaming anyone for our pain we must be thankful for the lesson which helped us to grow beyond what we were.
-We have choices always.
+Instead of blaming anyone for our pain, we must be thankful for the lesson, which helped us to grow beyond what we were.
+We always have choices.
 We can learn from hurtful past events and become a better person or we can stay linked to them and be afraid to let them go.
-We don’t have all the answers, cannot control others nor blame them for our predicaments.
+We don’t have all the answers, cannot control others, nor blame them for our predicaments.
 Moving forward means letting go of guilt and blame and embracing the future.
-Life teaches us lessons about living and living teaches us how to let go and love.
+Life teaches us lessons about living, and living teaches us how to let go and love.